katherinedelno/katherinedelno.github.io/tutoring.md

 - For structured sessions, please allow 24-48 hours for materials prep
 - Option to mix structured teaching and office hours formats as needed
 - 24-hour cancellation requested
-- Meetings held on Zoom; handouts from structured sessions are provided as PDFs
+- Meetings held virtually on Zoom; handouts from structured sessions are provided as PDFs
 <br><br>

 #### **Contact & Booking**
-Please [send me an email](mailto:delnokatherine@gmail.com) if you are interested or want to learn more.
-Please reach out early, as I have limited availability.
+Please [send me an email](mailto:delnokatherine@gmail.com) if you are interested!
+Please note I have limited availability.
 <br><br>

 #### **FAQs**